Documents Needed for a Business Valuation

 Providing a list of the owner’s discretionary earnings will allow the analyst to correctly add back in the appropriate expenses.
 This helps to determine an accurate cash flow.
 Owner’s discretionary earnings include any personal expenses the owner ran through the business.
 Things like a vehicle payment as well as the owner’s salary are examples.

 - Any issues that may impact the value of the business including legal issues, financial situation, or ownership information

 - Copy of current lease agreement or most recent real estate appraisal, if applicable

 - Any prior transactions

-These documents allow the analyst to determine the company’s past and potential future performance to determine typical profits.
+These documents for a business valuation allow the analyst to determine the company’s past and potential future performance to determine typical profits.
 This information is then used to determine the value of the company.
-This list is not exhaustive, but provides the basic information a valuation analyst will request.
-Documentation helps not only accurately determine a business value, but also to maximize it.
+This list is not exhaustive but provides the basic information a valuation analyst will request.
+Documentation helps accurately determine a business value as well as maximize it.

 Peak Business Valuation would love to help you with a business valuation.
 We work with small business owners in a variety of industries to maximize company value.
 Questions are always welcome.
-Please reach out via email or phone call.
+Please reach out by scheduling a free consultation today!